4’5 5th Grader, Julian “Handles” Newman, scores 91pts in 3 quarters & now plays for HS varsity team

-I’m not in favor of the age restriction the NBA has although I truly believe basketball players are missing out on a great opportunity with college ball.
-To add to their legacy and to be a part of organizations/teams that most athletes of the past take more pride in than any professional team they will play for.
-Don’t believe me, ask 95% of NBA players that didn’t spend 5-10 years playing at a hall of fame level if they give a damn about most of the NBA teams they played with and then ask them how much of a die hard fan they are of their alma mater.
+I’m not in favor of the age restriction the NBA has but I truly believe basketball players are missing out on a great opportunity by not playing 2-3 years of college ball.
+College basketball is a way for a player to add to their legacy and be a part of something that most athletes of the past take more pride in than any professional team they will play for.
+Don’t believe me, ask 95% of NBA players (drafted before 2010) that didn’t spend 5-10 years playing at a hall of fame level if they give a damn about most of the NBA teams they played with and then ask them how much of a die-hard fan they are of their Alma mater.

-Before this gets too twisted it’s safe to say that none of the above will happen with the exception that Julian Handles Newman becoming an online star and probably a basketball star too.
-I hope he does but hopes the scenario mentioned never becomes a reality for anybody.
+Before this gets too twisted, it’s safe to say that none of the above will happen with the exception of Julian “Handles” Newman becoming an online star and probably a basketball star too.
+I hope he does, but hopes the scenario mentioned never becomes a reality for anybody.

 Read more about Handles over at MaxPreps